Bobagi/Project-Zomboid-Ubuntu-Server/README.md

 The Hostzone VPS was essentially double the price, but the ping was much better.

+Any suggestion on how to check other host services pings

 ## :bookmark_tabs: Table of Contents
 1. [Prerequisites](#prerequisites)
 2. [Installation](#installation)